aegis-icons/aegis-icons/CONTRIBUTING.md

   - Easiest way for finding / downloading SVGs from web pages is using [SVG Gobbler](https://www.svggobbler.com/) browser extension (Chrome & Firefox).
     - Alternative: [svg-grabber](https://chrome.google.com/webstore/detail/svg-grabber-get-all-the-s/ndakggdliegnegeclmfgodmgemdokdmg) (Chrome only).
   - **Ways without extension:**
-    1. Try right-clicking logo image and selecting *Save image as...*, and see if the save dialogue appears with SVG, not JPG, PNG or other raster graphic format.
+    1. Try right-clicking logo image and selecting *Save image as...*, and see if the save dialogue appears with SVG (not JPG, PNG, GIF, WebP or [any other raster graphic format](https://en.wikipedia.org/wiki/Image_file_formats#Raster_formats)).
        - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
        - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
        - Sometimes SVG is embedded as inline.
 Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
 In that case, copy the SVG code completely from HTML (website embedded SVG starts with `<svg` & so forth and ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.